WordPress/gutenberg/docs/getting-started/tutorial.md

 ##### Text control

-The next step is to replace the “Testing” message with a `TextControl` component that allows the user to set the `startingYear` attribute.
+The next step is to replace the "Testing" message with a `TextControl` component that allows the user to set the `startingYear` attribute.
 However, you must include two parameters in the `Edit()` function before doing so.

 - `attributes` is an object that contains all the attributes for the block
 - `setAttributes` is a function that allows you to update the value of an attribute